 Our custom shoe insoles help anyone experiencing pain from walking or imbalances in the body that are known to cause pain.
 One tremendous benefit of custom orthotics is that you can wear them on a daily basis, so you can enjoy normal activities without pain.

-Unlike some chiropractors in Folly Beach, we offer custom shoe insoles that are clinically proven to improve your body's total wellness.
+Unlike some chiropractors near Folly Beach, we offer custom shoe insoles that are clinically proven to improve your body's total wellness.
 Our insoles also reduce pain by balancing your body from the ground up.
 After all, your feet are your body's foundation.

 When you suffer from structural imbalances in your feet, you may be suffering from symptoms like: